 In order to measure protein radius less than 10nm or to determine the structure of aggregate particles, DLS can also be used with MALS, downstream of the SEC or FFF, to provide hydrodynamic radii (Rh) of the eluting species.

 For proteins, combined information from MALS (MW) and DLS (Rh) can provide some insight into molecular conformation or folding states.
-For larger species, the ratio of the root mean square radius and hydrodynamic radius (from MALS and DLS, respectively) can be used not only in derivation of particle shape, but also for determination of mass distributions within the particle (e.g., differentiation between empty and filled nanoparticle cages).
+For larger species, the ratio of the root means square radius and hydrodynamic radius (from MALS and DLS, respectively) can be used not only in the derivation of particle shape but also for the determination of mass distributions within the particle (e.g., differentiation between empty and filled nanoparticle cages).

-To accurately determine distribution of protein aggregates, MALS or DLS measurement in batch mode without separation is often performed.
-Batch analysis is the primary application mode of DLS and can be used to monitor aggregation as a function of various parameters, such as concentration, buffer composition, temperature, and time.
+To accurately determine the distribution of protein aggregates, MALS, or DLS measurement in batch mode without separation is often performed.
+The batch analysis is the primary application mode of DLS and can be used to monitor aggregation as a function of various parameters, such as concentration, buffer composition, temperature, and time.
 In contrast to MALS, no prior knowledge of concentration is required in DLS.

-In summary, two basic types of light scattering detection, static and dynamic, are typically employed for characterisation of physical properties in the development of biotherapeutic formulations.
-Both types can be used for either batch analysis or for improved detection/characterisation in conjunction with various fractionation techniques.
+In summary, two basic types of light scattering detection, static and dynamic, are typically employed for the characterization of physical properties in the development of biotherapeutic formulations.
+Both types can be used for either batch analysis or for improved detection/characterization in conjunction with various fractionation techniques.

 Such perturbations do not take place during batch measurements.
-In contrast, although resolution of different species is limited, batch analyses are a powerful means for high-throughput screening for solution conditions that promote protein aggregation, as well as for characterising various specific and non-specific associations.
-Any of these orthogonal yet complimentary approaches independently provides useful information and, when employed together, they comprise a robust toolkit for comprehensive characterisation of aggregation phenomena in protein formulations.
+In contrast, although the resolution of different species is limited, batch analyses are a powerful means for high-throughput screening for solution conditions that promote protein aggregation, as well as for characterizing various specific and non-specific associations.
+Any of these orthogonal yet complementary approaches independently provides useful information and, when employed together, they comprise a robust toolkit for comprehensive characterization of aggregation phenomena in protein formulations.

-- Reprinted with permission from "Methodologies for characterising protein aggregation" by Michelle Chen, 2013.
+- Reprinted with permission from "Methodologies for characterizing protein aggregation" by Michelle Chen, 2013.
 Sp2 InterActive,November/December 2013, pg.
 20-22.